kaspermunch/FiveColorMap/README.md

 # FiveColorMap

-A five-coloured world map using Cartopy
+Basic recipes for Cartopy and a nice five-coloured world map using Cartopy